andrechaumet/throttle-master/README.md

 ### MemoryLock

-MemoryLock is a lightweight utility for applying in-memory mutual exclusion over key-identified resources such as users, orders, accounts, and more.
+MemoryLock is a lightweight utility for applying in-memory mutual exclusion over key-identified resources.
 Automatic cleanup of inactive locks, works with any type that implements `Lockable`

 ```java